-One of the many reasons Jon and I decided to live the tiny life, besides the obvious environmental reasons, was financial, just like so many other tiny house people.
-My perfect credit had been ruined by marriage to a credit card lovin’ spendaholic, divorce and a short sale, and his perfect credit had been ruined by marriage to a credit card lovin’ spendaholic, divorce and a foreclosure on a house that wouldn’t sell after he moved away.
-We could barely pay our bills, and we definitely weren’t able to save any additional money for retirement.
-We were throwing money away on rent in a neighborhood that wasn’t that great.
+One of the many reasons I decided to live the tiny life, besides the obvious environmental reasons, was financial, just like so many other tiny house people.
+My perfect credit had been ruined by divorce and a short sale during the housing crisis of 2006.
+I was throwing money away on rent in a neighborhood that wasn’t that great.
 I wouldn’t even send my kids to our neighborhood schools, so I was always stressed about where they would go.
-We only had $20,000 in a retirement account, and it wasn’t going to get any bigger at the rate we were going.

-So we decided to cash out the retirement account to buy a tiny house!
-Why not, right?
-That $20,000 was only going to last us 4 or 5 months in retirement anyway.
-But if we started living tiny NOW, we could save so much more!
-We were scared to death, but we cashed it all out.
-Between the retirement fund, some cash and a large tax refund, we had enough money to buy the Bumbleshack.
+So I decided to buy a tiny house!
+I was scared to death, but I cashed out a retirement fund, used some cash and a large tax refund…and I had enough money to buy the Bumbleshack.

-Then we needed to find land to rent, which we did by creating an ad with photos of our family in front of the Bumbleshack and posting it here on our blog and on social media, particularly the Tiny House Listings Facebook page.
+Then I needed to find land to rent, which I did by creating an ad with photos of our family in front of the Bumbleshack and posting it here on our blog and on social media, particularly the Tiny House Listings Facebook page.
 Our ad was shared over 17,000 times!
-We received over 40 offers from farms and private land owners in and around Asheville, where Jon had just unexpectedly landed his dream job, starting at $100 up to $300 a month for rent.
+We received over 40 offers from farms and private land owners in and around Asheville starting at $100 up to $300 a month for rent.
 I narrowed it down to two places via online pictures and only had time to visit those two.
 Then I picked one based on the fact that the other one didn’t have water.
 Land procurement done.
 Time to move in!

 We have been living tiny for about 6 months now.
 So how much money are we saving exactly??